 More importantly, you will reduce fund costs and therefore increase your investment returns.
-The expense ratios of the mutual funds available to invest in my 401k plans ranged between 0.25% and 1.5%.
+The expense ratios of the

 I rolled over my retirement contributions to a Rollover IRA Brokerage account with Vanguard.
 By investing my rollover contributions in the Vanguard Total Stock Market Fund Admiral Shares index fund (VTSAX), I significantly reduced annual fund costs and increased investment returns.

 This is because VTSAX has no front-load fees and its expense ratio is a stunningly low 0.04%.

 Nevertheless, 401k plans and 403b plans are very similar as far as retirement savings plans go.
 Both have the same basic contribution limits, and both have a required age of 59.5 to start making distributions without penalty.
 Remeber, if your employer is matching your 401k or 403b, always take the free money.